-Essential Oils are also great to keep on hand when a headache manifests.
-Massaging them into the neck, shoulders, earlobes, temples and cranky muscles increases circulation, decreases muscle spasms, and cools down inflammation that may be an issue with headaches.
-Inhalation of certain oils can open the sinuses and induce a sense of calm and clarity.
-Essential Oils such as Peppermint, Rosemary, Lavender, Eucalyptus, Myrtle, Ravensara, and Frankincense are beneficial remedies for headaches.
+Essential Oils are a great addition to any of these self-care regimens, when headaches manifest.
+Massaging them into the cranky muscles of your neck, shoulders, temples, and sinuses can assist in increasing circulation, decreases muscle spasms, and cools down inflammation.
+Inhalation of certain oils can open your sinuses and induce calm and clarity.
+Peppermint, Rosemary, Eucalyptus, Lavender, Myrtle, Ravensara, and Frankincense are all wonderful remedies for headaches.